ferrous-systems/cortex-m-rtic-1/book/en/src/by-example/app_idle.md

 [SLEEPONEXIT]: https://developer.arm.com/docs/100737/0100/power-management/sleep-mode/sleep-on-exit-bit

-Like in `init`, `static mut` variables will be transformed into `&'static mut` references that are safe to access.
-Notice, this feature may be deprecated in the next release, see `task_local` resources.
+Like in `init`, locally declared resources will have `'static` lifetimes that are safe to access.

 The example below shows that `idle` runs after `init`.